-As shown in Table 2-1, as of June 30, 2018, 114 LEAs reported \$63,057,214 in completed project costs and 37 CCDs reported \$22,462,119 in completed project costs.
-From these completed projects, the SCO randomly selected a sample of 16 LEAs and three CCDs with a total of \$24,233,274 in completed project costs, representing approximately 28 percent of completed project costs.
+From these completed projects, the SCO randomly selected a sample of 17 LEAs and four CCDs with a total of \$45,102,262 in completed project costs, representing approximately 19 percent of completed project costs.

-Although the 2019 Program Audit overall showed a high degree of compliance with the Code and adopted program guidelines, some areas of concern were found.
-The audit found that: seven LEAs and three CCDs had sole-sourced portions of their project costs; 10 LEAs and three CCDs did not include projected energy savings in the awarded contracts; one LEA and one CCD spent Proposition 39 funds on ineligible expenditures; and five LEAs submitted final project completion reports after the deadline.
+Although the 2020 Program Audit overall showed a high degree of compliance with the Code and adopted program guidelines, some areas of concern were found.
+The audit found that: six LEAs sole-sourced portions of their project costs; 12 LEAs and four CCDs did not include projected energy savings in the awarded contracts, and four LEAs did not have a signed contract; one LEA spent Proposition 39 funds on ineligible expenditures; and nine LEAs submitted final project completion reports after the deadline.
 The SCO discussed the audit results with the LEAs and CCDs during audit fieldwork and notified them when the audit was complete.
 Responses from the LEAs and CCDs are included in the final audit.